SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/Before the HOL.md

 - Validate connectivity to your Azure subscription.
 Launch Visual Studio, open **Server Explorer** from the View menu, and ensure that you can connect to your Azure subscription.

-You should follow all steps provided _before_ performing the Hands-on lab.

 ### Task 3: Download starter solution

 There are several artifacts that will be used in this hands-on lab.
 All of these files are located on GitHub and can be downloaded as follows: